 Manuel and Loida Ramos-Barbosa were born and raised in Colombia, South America, where they served high-risk children for 7 years, especially children of prisoners.
 Currently, Manuel is pursuing a Ph.D. in Biblical Studies at Asbury Theological Seminary in Wilmore, KY.
 This degree will better equip Manuel to train pastors and leaders in the study of Scriptures through UWM’s Theological Education Initiative in Latin America.
 Sign up for their newsletter.

 Pray daily for our Covenant missionaries.
-You can pick up a copy of the 2021-2022 Serve Globally Prayer Calendar on the Sunday morning entrance table, or if you prefer an online resource for prayer, sign up HERE for daily prayer requests.
+Sign up HERE for daily prayer requests.
 Thank you for praying.